Using Presto (Trino)

 • Up to Cloud Hadoop 1.9, it was used under the name Presto, and in Cloud Hadoop 2.0, it is used under the name Trino.

-• Presto, like Hive and Pig, is designed to process OLAP queries.
-Therefore, it cannot replace transaction-based RDBMS.
+• Presto (Trino), like Hive and Pig, is designed to process OLAP queries.
+Therefore, it cannot replace transaction-based, traditional RDBMS.

-The Presto service consists of two components: coordinator and worker.
+The Presto (Trino) service consists of 2 components: coordinator and worker.

 It can have 1 coordinator as the master, and multiple workers as the slaves.
 Communication between coordinators and workers and among worker nodes relies on REST APIs.